Please email email@example.com if you’d like to be added to the wait list.

-The Summer 2017 Scholarly Writing Retreat will be June 5-8th at the King’s Daughters Inn in Durham, NC.
+The Summer 2017 Scholarly Writing Retreat will be June 5-8th at the King’s Daughters Inn in Durham, North Carolina.
 Space is limited to 15 participants.
-For more information and to apply, see Retreat Registration.
+For more information and to apply, see Retreat-Registration.

 A block of rooms has been reserved at the Residence Inn, 1108 Main Street Durham, NC at the group rate of $149 per night.
 Register by May 5 to guarantee the group rate.
 To register online: reservations.

 Read, Write, Engage.
 Multi-day retreat offered each summer to help faculty cultivate a sane, productive writing life.
 Each day includes plenty of time to write, as well as hands-on writing workshops.
 Writing sessions offer opportunities to write in a comfortable, relaxed space.
 In workshops, faculty writers learn powerful practices that can help them to incorporate their role as a writer among their many commitments.

 “I have never run into such a fresh perspective about the hurdles of writing.
 I appreciate your approach because it emphasizes the process rather than the product, it looks at the nuts and bolts, all the phases, shortcomings, and how to overcome them.
 What is truly impressive is that all the suggestions are practical, doable, and very common sense.”